the-technat/technat.dev/README.md

 Before we dive into the details of the solution, let's define some hard requirements the solution must offer:

 - backup: we host productive services there that must have some serious backup-system
-- low maintenance effort: the inital effort might be high, but maintenance once every two months or less frequent is my goal
+- low maintenance effort: the inital effort might be high, but maintenance once every two months or less frequent is desirable
-- scalability: when we need more compute, we simple add new servers (horizontal strategy)
+- scalability: when we need more compute, we simple add new servers (horizontal scaling)
 - potential for high-availbility: we don't build HA, but we also don't intentionally prevent it.
 As much as possible the solution should be designed so that HA is possible.
 Exceptions are allowed if the effort/cost is not worth it
+- centralized: we use multiple providers to host the infrastructure for Axiom, but it's one platform and in that regards centralized

 ### A word about privacy

 If someone hosts services on there own, one of the primary goals he has might be privacy.
-Now you haven't read this word in my concept so far because that's not my primary focus.
+Now you haven't read this word in my concept so far, because that's not my primary focus.
 Of course privacy will be a lot better with self-hosted services, but it could be made better by far.
 Just think about Tailscale.
 Theoretically they could know everything what's happening.
-In addition data is stored on a provider, so you have to trust them that your data is secure there.
+In addition data (either backup or block-storage) is stored on a provider, so you have to trust them that your data is secure there.

 ## Technical Overview